 Staffing decisions might not be within your power.
-But if they are, you should know that introverts make for more effective leaders to teams with proactive extraverted members.
-This type of team performs better because the members’ enthusiasm and penchant to underestimate risks are moderated by the leader.
+But if they are, you should know that introverts make for more effective leaders in teams with proactive extroverted members.
+This type of team performs better because the leader moderates the members’ enthusiasm and penchant for underestimating risks.

-Interestingly enough, teams made up of introverts work better with extraverted leaders.
-Therefore, it’s easy to conclude that for maximum productivity, one should build a team where every member can balance out each other.
+Interestingly enough, teams made up of introverts work better with extroverted leaders.
+Therefore, it’s easy to conclude that one should build a team where every member can balance out each other for maximum productivity.

-Whether a meeting or a workday, you should always start by doing the tasks that inspire passion in you.
-As a leader, you will need to handle many issues, many of them ones you won’t enjoy.
-By tackling the “best” ones for you first you are spending your energy in the most productive way.
+Whether a meeting or a workday, you should always start by doing the tasks that inspire passion.
+As a leader, you will need to handle many issues, many of the ones you won’t enjoy.
+By tackling the “best” ones for you first, you are spending your energy most productively.

 Note that introverts are more sensitive to stimulation.
-Therefore, if you start with things you don’t really enjoy, you will charge yourself with negative energy.
-So you’ll feel exhausted and stressed by the time you get to what should have been your “star hour”.
+Therefore, if you start with things you don’t really enjoy, you will negatively charge yourself.
+So you’ll feel exhausted and stressed by the time you get to what should have been your “star hour.”

 Introverts are more observant and well-suited for long-term planning.
 Therefore, you should build your team’s strategy using those and any other valuable qualities you possess.

 Note that introverts are also solitary people by nature.
 Research indicates that this can make a person more capable of empathy.
-Therefore, you have a unique opportunity to truly understand your team members.
+Therefore, you have a unique opportunity to understand your team members truly.
 You can use this to help each team member realize their full potential.
 Therefore, you will boost the productivity of the entire team.

-A stereotypical leader seems to be someone assertive and capable of making decisions “on the go”.
+A stereotypical leader seems to be someone assertive and capable of making decisions “on the go.”
 This isn’t the case for introverts because their very natures push them to question everything.
-That’s a valuable quality to have in a leader because this kind of detailed analysis helps prevent many failures.
+That’s a valuable quality to have in a leader because this detailed analysis helps prevent many failures.

 But for this scheme to work effectively, you have to plan your entire business process for it.
-Simply put, you need to organize the workflow in a way that will allow you to absorb information during meetings, but make any relevant decisions after a while.
+Simply put, you need to organize the workflow to allow you to absorb information during meetings but make any relevant decisions after a while.
 This way, you get a chance to contemplate everything.
 So the decision you make will be truly the best for your team and company.